PRP IN GENEVA

 There are various solutions for skin rejuvenation and hair growth stimulation.
 PRP (Platelet-Rich Plasma) and mesotherapy differ in their approaches and outcomes.

-PRP uses the regenerative properties of the patient’s own blood to stimulate collagen and elastin production, thereby improving skin texture and radiance.
-Mesotherapy involves injecting a blend of vitamins, minerals, and other revitalizing agents directly into the dermis to deeply hydrate the skin.
+The PRP uses the regenerative properties of the patient’s blood to stimulate the production of collagen and elastin, which improves the quality and brightness of the skin.
+Mesotherapy consists in injecting a mixture of vitamins, minerals and other revitalizing agents directly into the dermis to deeply hydrate the skin.

 photo indications PRP